knoxite/website/content/docs/storage-backends/content.md

 password.

 #### URL Scheme

-You can use the knoxite URL scheme in order to interact with this backend.
+You can use the `mega` protocol in order to interact with this backend.

 {{% note %}}
 **Note:**